golfvert/wis2hauler/docs/source-overview.md

 - **`gc.ts`** — the periodic (6-hour) Redis-side garbage-collection sweep for stale downloader bookkeeping hashes, independent of file cleanup itself.
 - **`schedule.ts`** — schedules a file's future deletion (ZADD into a pending sorted set) off the cache-reporter record `finishing.ts` publishes, honoring `cleaner.keep-in-cache`.
 - **`sweep.ts`** — the 2-second poll that finds due entries in both the pending-deletion and cancel sorted sets and turns each into a worker command.
-- **`errors.ts`** — a 5-second poll that drains this replica's error stream and logs each entry.
+- **`errors.ts`** — a 5-second poll that drains this instance's error stream and logs each entry.
 - **`store.ts`** — the `CleanerStore` interface.
 Real implementation: `redis/ioredis-cleaner-store.ts`.
-- **`run.ts`** — top-level wiring: runs election, schedule, sweep, error-polling, and GC concurrently, each gated on this replica currently being the elected CLEANER primary (schedule/sweep additionally gated on the cluster-wide `cleaning-needed` flag).
+- **`run.ts`** — top-level wiring: runs election, schedule, sweep, error-polling, and GC concurrently, each gated on this instance currently being the elected CLEANER primary (schedule/sweep additionally gated on the cluster-wide `cleaning-needed` flag).

 ---